EssentialGG/Elementa/docs/components.md

 - All nodes of the tree start in a closed position, and the `close` methods of the `TreeArrowComponent`s are _not_ initially called.
 - Components returned from `getPrimaryComponent` must have constraints that do not depends on their parent.
 The `TreeNode` makes heavy use of child-based constraints, and thus the children must be absolutely resolvable.

+### TreeGraphComponent

+The [TreeGraphComponent](../src/main/kotlin/club/sk1er/elementa/components/TreeGraphComponent.kt) has a similar API as the `TreeListComponent`, and the exact same use case, however it displays information in a top-down visual style instead of a collapsible list.
+It can be used in place of the `TreeListComponent` when there is ample room to display it, as it takes up quite a bit of space.

 ### Inspector